 Even if mature fruit trees were available, they would almost certainly not fruit straight after planting, and without specialist planting and care in the first year after planting might not survive at all.

 Growing apple trees from seed

-If you’re not into buying trees, it is possible to grow an apple tree from seed.
+If you’re not into buying trees, growing an apple tree from seed is possible.
 Growing an apple tree from seed does not always produce good fruit.
 In fact, the apples produced by a tree grown from seed will not be the same as the apple from which the seeds were collected.

 If you do decide to grow your own trees from seed, start with seeds you’ve collected from local organic apples that you thought were delicious.
-According to Paul Wheaton, there is about a 20% chance your new tree will grow delicious apples and a 60% chance that the tree will produce “ok” apples.
+But you really have no idea what the apples of the offspring tree will taste like.
+It’s a bit of a lottery – and you’ve got to wait almost a decade to see how it goes.
 They might be good for making juice, for making apple sauce, or even for pies.
-They’ll be ok for something.
+Or not.

 Growing organic apple trees from seed isn’t exactly standard practice.
 All the apple trees you see in nurseries and orchards are likely grafted.
-If you are a little adventurous and very patient, try these instructions for growing your own trees from seed.
+If you are a little adventurous and patient, you can certainly try growing your apple tree from seed.

 If you decide to buy grafted trees rather than growing from seed, as I did, place the new trees in their containers close to their future homes on your property.
 Rotate the container around to find the most suitable orientation of the branches.

 Once you’re confident about the future homes for the trees, dig a hole for each tree.
 If you’re not sure about the location, you may want to observe the environment in your yard, try out a few areas, and find the best location for your trees.

 For dwarf varieties, plant the trees between 15 ft and 50 ft apart.
 Each hole should be quite wide (perhaps twice the size of the container in which the tree is delivered).
 Hole depth, however, should not be deeper than the tree’s container.